pgorman/dangerjaunt/minirules.md

 AC: 17 HD: 8, 12, 16 (CR 9, 13, 17) Move: 6'' XP: 1100, 2300, 3400

 They can tear down even a castle wall in 1d4+4 rounds.
-Their m\^{e}l\'{e}e damage is reduced to 1d6 if the target is not standing on earth or stone.
+Their melee damage is reduced to 1d6 if the target is not standing on earth or stone.

 ### Elemental, Fire ###